ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
 2. Click **VM actions** in the server details page and select **Open console** from the drop-down list.
 On the console setting page, select the language and click **Open console**.

-    IBM i console opens as a pop-up window.
-Ensure that your browser setting does not block this pop-up window.
+    IBM i console opens as a new window.
+Ensure that your browser setting does not block any pop-up window.
     {: note}

-To disconnect from the VNC Console session, close the web browser window (that is, close the web browser pop-up window that is titled 'noVNC').
+To disconnect from the VNC Console session, close the web browser window that is titled 'noVNC'.

-If you lose internet connectivity, your VNC Console session (provided through noVNC) will show as "Server disconnected (code: 1006)" and will not auto-connect when internet connectivity is restored.
+If you lose internet connectivity, your VNC Console session (provided through noVNC) shows as "Server disconnected (code: 1006)" and will not auto-connect when internet connectivity is restored.

 To restore the VNC Console session, return to the IBM Power Virtual Instance, and again click **VM actions** in the server details page and select **Open console** from the drop-down list.
 Your session is restored and show 'Connected (encrypted)'.